How Colony Core Is Different

 - Operational failure consequences — Missed maintenance leads to grounded aircraft.
 Missed logs lead to audit exposure.
 Missed invoices lead to cash flow gaps.
 Connected systems prevent cascading failures.

 - Compliance cost — FAA penalties for non-compliance can reach $27,500 per individual violation.
-Maintaining audit-ready records is cheaper than remediation.
+Maintaining organized operational records is cheaper than remediation.

 - Fragmentation tax — Every tool-to-tool handoff is a potential data gap, a duplicate entry, or a dropped task.
 Operators using 4+ disconnected tools report 3–5 hours per week of administrative overhead that disappears with an integrated system.